TomHerman11/MERN-tv-serieses-that-ended/README.md

-# MERN-tv-serieses-that-ended
+# MERN-tv-shows-that-ended
-A Full-Stack MERN (mongoDB, Express.js, React & Node.js) project + Apollo Graphql - Presenting, Adding, Editing & Deleting the BEST TV Serieses That Ended. 📺🎬⭐
+A Full-Stack MERN (mongoDB, Express.js, React & Node.js) project + Apollo Graphql - Presenting, Adding, Editing & Deleting the BEST TV Shows That Ended. 📺🎬⭐

-Now you will know which TV Serieses you can watch without having to wait anxiously for the next season to come out! 😉
+Now you will know which TV shows you can watch without having to wait anxiously for the next season to come out! 😉

 Client & Server are written in TypeScript 🚀
 <br>